ablaamim/Piscine-Reloaded/README.md

 2. About pointer's:

-Then, need understand, why I use pointers?
-Don't remember - `Allowed functions : None`

-For check result, I was used:
+To check result, we should use:

 ```c
 int main()